buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_4_Create_A_Contract_That_Mints_NFTs.md

      // Actually mint the NFT to the sender using msg.sender.
     _safeMint(msg.sender, newItemId);

-    // Set the NFTs data.
-    _setTokenURI(newItemId, "blah");

     // Increment the counter for when the next NFT is minted.
     _tokenIds.increment();
   }

+  // Set the NFT's metadata
+  function tokenURI(uint256 _tokenId) public view override returns (string memory) {
+    require(_exists(_tokenId));
+    return "blah";
   }
+}
 ```

 A lot of stuff going on here.
-First you'll see I "inherit" an OpenZeppelin contract using `is ERC721URIStorage` when I declare the contract.
+First you'll see I "inherit" an OpenZeppelin contract using `is ERC721` when I declare the contract.
 You can read more about inheritance [here](https://solidity-by-example.org/inheritance/), but basically, it means we can call other contracts from ours.
 It's almost like importing functions for us to use!

 The NFT standard is known as `ERC721` which you can read a bit about [here](https://eips.ethereum.org/EIPS/eip-721).
 OpenZeppelin essentially implements the NFT standard for us and then lets us write our own logic on top of it to customize it.
 That means we don't need to write boiler plate code.